 These wax-less skis are guaranteed to make your winters exciting.
 The double camber gives your skis the energy and pop while you make your turns.
 Explore the snowy terrain with the Fischer S-Bound 112 Crown Cross-Country Skis.

 Now that you know how cool metal-edge skis are when it comes to providing you with the performance and confidence, what are you waiting for?
-Pick your ski from our recommendations above and glide away!
+Pick your cross country ski from our recommendations above and glide away!